freddiehaddad/tetris/README.md

 # Features of the Application

-### Gamemodes
-- 'Sprint': Clear 40-Lines (as quickly as possible).
-- 'Marathon': Reach level 20 (with the highest score possible).
-- Master: Clear 300 lines (at 20G = instant falling speed).
-- Cheese: Eat yourself through 32 lines with random holes (with as few pieces as possible).
-- Puzzle Mode: Advance through all 24 puzzle stages using perfect clears (and up to 5 attempts), enabled by piece acrobatics of the 'ocular' rotation system.
-- Custom Mode: Change start level, toggle level increment, set game limit *(Time, Score, Pieces, Lines, Level, or No limit)*.

 ### Gameplay
-- Familiar game experience of moving, rotating, hard-/softdropping *tetrominos* with the aim to clear lines.
+- Familiar stacker experience of moving, rotating, soft-/hard-dropping and holding *tetrominos* and clearing completed rows.
-- Colorful pieces (following guideline).
+- Colorful pieces.
 - Next piece preview.
 - Ghost piece.
 - Animations: Hard drop, Line clears and Piece locking.
 - Game stats: Level, Score, Lines, Time, Pieces generated.

 For more technical details see [Features of the Tetrs Engine](#features-of-the-tetrs-engine).

+### Gamemodes
+- **40-Lines**: Clear 40-Lines as quickly as possible.
+- **Marathon**: Reach the highest speed level (with the highest score possible).
+- **Master**: Clear 300 lines starting *at* the highest speed level.
+- **Cheese**: Eat yourself through 32 lines with random holes (with as few pieces as possible).
+- **Puzzle**: Advance through all 24 puzzle stages using perfect clears (and up to 5 attempts), enabled by piece acrobatics of the 'ocular' rotation system.
+- **Custom**: Change start level, toggle level increment, set game limit *(Time, Score, Pieces, Lines, Level, or No limit)*.

 ### Settings
 - Look of the game: